rwlist/server/docs/dev-plans/ideas.md

 One semi-main module `fs-meta`.

-And then there will be modules that dependent on `fs` or `db` module, or other user modules.
+And then there will be modules that depend on `fs` or `db` module, or other user modules.

-That's one of the reason for using node.js and npm, but I hope I can do it in Kotlin.
+That's one of the reasons for using node.js and npm, but I hope I can do it in Kotlin.

 ### Note about `fs` and `db`

-My first idea was that `fs` and `db` objects should share the same directory tree, but I realized that it can be painful to manage and keep in sync, so divinding `fs` and `db` should be ok.
+My first idea was that `fs` and `db` objects should share the same directory tree, but I realized that it can be painful to manage and keep them in sync, so dividing `fs` and `db` should be ok.

 ### `scheduler` module

-Allow schedule script executions.
+Allow scheduled script executions.

 For example, call scripts at path `/schedule/10min` every 10 minutes, at path `/schedule/1hour` every 1 hour etc.